How John Mark Comer’s View of God Shapes His Spiritual Formation

 Fifth, Comer affirms the reality of chaos or random chance.
 For him, chaos or chance defines what natural evil is.
 He affirms accidents and luck.
 He denies that everything happens for a reason.
 According to Comer, some things happen for no reason.

-To illustrate his practical point, Comer asks the question: If you lose your job, should we say “God is control?”
+To illustrate his practical point, Comer asks the question: If you lose your job, should we say “God is in control?”
 No (22:30).
-As Comer argues, it could be God who will it, or it could be simply be your fault.
+As Comer argues, it could be God who wills it, or it could be simply your fault.
 It could be some evil co-worker.
 It could be satanic.
 It could be chaos, or natural evil.
 You simply don’t always know.
 You cannot know because for Comer God is not always in control.

 He points to Paul’s thorn in the flesh as an example (~25:00).
 Here, he wants to show that the thorn in Paul’s side could have come from many sources, not just God’s will.
 (Keep track of this because it will be important in my observations below about his doctrine of God and related spiritual practices).